-SUBTITLE S. EMERGING BUSINESS DISTRICT DEMONSTRATION
+SUBTITLE S. EMERGING BUSINESS DISTRICT DEMONSTRATION Sec.7181.

-Sec.7181.
 Short title.

-This subtitle may be cited as the "Emerging Business District Demonstration Congressional Review Emergency Act of 2014".
+This subtitle may be cited as the "Emerging Business District Demonstration Second Congressional Review Emergency Act of 2014".

-Sec.
+- Sec.
 7182.
-Emerging Business District Demonstration Projects.

-(a) The Mayor shall authorize the creation of Emerging Business District Demonstration Projects for business development purposes and provide financial assistance, beginning in Fiscal Year 2016, for up to 5 years while a business tax base is further established.
-These funds shall be distributed through a grant program by the Office of the Deputy Mayor for Planning and Economic Development.

-- (b)(1) To be eligible for these funds, applicants must demonstrate property owner commitment to the program through matching grants of at least 25% of the proposed program's total budget. - (2) Business Improvement Districts with budgets under \$1 million as well as eligible 501(c)(3) and 501(c)(6) organizations may apply and be awarded these funds. - (c) Within 45 days of the effective date of this subtitle, the Mayor shall publish draft regulations regarding the criteria and awarding of grants; provided, that if no regulations are published, organizations will be entitled to apply as of November 1, 2015. - (d) Regulations shall include: - (1) The ability to establish and assemble a panel of reviewers for applications;
+Emerging Business District Demonstration Projects. - (a) The Mayor shall authorize the creation of Emerging Business District Demonstration Projects for business development purposes and provide financial assistance, beginning in Fiscal Year 2016, for up to 5 years while a business tax base is further established.
+These funds shall be distributed through a grant program by the Office of the Deputy Mayor for Planning and Economic Development. - (b)(1) To be eligible for these funds, applicants must demonstrate property owner commitment to the program through matching grants of at least 25% of the proposed program's total budget. - (2) Business Improvement Districts with budgets under \$1 million as well as eligible 501(c)(3) and 501(c)(6) organizations may apply and be awarded these funds.

-- (2) A formula to determine what level of seed funding is sufficient to establish operations and allows the pursuit of matching funds from the private sector or otherwise; - (3) The ability for applicants to be eligible for technical assistance, training, and mentoring opportunities; and - (4) Eligible uses of funds, which shall include: - (A) Economic research; or - (B) Community or business outreach. - Sec.
+- (c) Within 45 days of the effective date of this subtitle, the Mayor shall publish draft regulations regarding the criteria and awarding of grants; provided, that if no regulations are published, organizations will be entitled to apply as of November 1, 2015. - (d) Regulations shall include: - (1) The ability to establish and assemble a panel of reviewers for applications; - (2) A formula to determine what level of seed funding is sufficient to establish operations and allows the pursuit of matching funds from the private sector or otherwise; - (3) The ability for applicants to be eligible for technical assistance, training, and mentoring opportunities; and - (4) Eligible uses of funds, which shall include: - (A) Economic research; or - (B) Community or business outreach. - Sec.
 7183.
 The grant program established by this subtitle shall not prevent an entity or a neighborhood from receiving any other form of District or federal assistance, including loans or other grants. - Sec.
 7184.
 The Howard Town Center Real Property Tax Abatement Act of 2012, effective April 20, 2013 (D.C.
 Law 19-257; 60 DCR 992), is amended by adding a new section 3a to read as follows: - "Sec.
 3a.
-Applicability. - "This act shall apply upon the inclusion of its fiscal effect in an approved budget and financial plan, as certified by the Chief Financial Officer to the Budget Director of the Council in a certification published by the Council in the District of Columbia Register.". - Sec.
+Applicability. - "(a) This act shall apply upon the date of inclusion of its fiscal effect in an approved budget and financial plan. - "(b) The Chief Financial Officer shall certify the date of the inclusion of the fiscal effect in an approved budget and financial plan, and provide notice to the Budget Director of the Council of the certification. - "(c)(1) The Budget Director shall cause the notice of the certification to be published in the District of Columbia Register. - "(2) The date of publication of the notice of the certification shall not affect the applicability of this act.". - Sec.
 7185.
 The grant program established by this subtitle shall be funded by the savings realized from section 7184.